ourarash/ncurses_bazel/README.md

 ## Installation

-You can copy this using this command:
+You can clone this repo using this command:

 ```bash
 git clone https://github.com/ourarash/cpp-template.git